Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-linked-out.md

 We have a "Curriculum Vitæ Generator" website where we can upload a little form in YAML format with all the required information.
 Once the form is uploaded, a very nice resume is generated in PDF format with the provided information.

-The website explains that tool it uses is *[posquit0's Awesome-CV](https://github.com/posquit0/Awesome-CV)*.
+The website explains that the tool it uses is *[posquit0's Awesome-CV](https://github.com/posquit0/Awesome-CV)*.

 ## Challenge resolution
 ### LaTeX injection